AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 }

 There would be some downsides to omitting the proofs of reflection.
-For one, it would mean that simplex-chain nodes, during an initial sync, would not be able to verify the PoRs without auxillary data -- potentially a lot.
+For one, it would mean that simplex-chain nodes, during an initial sync, would not be able to verify the PoRs without auxiliary data -- potentially a lot.
 Secondly, it would mean that miners *must* track the state of *all* reflections in the simplex for some period of time so that they ensure the integrity of the reflection protocol.
 Given \autoref{sec:availability-of-blocks}, this is possible without significant overhead.